 Field-hunting tip

-Look in oxidized hydrothermal veins and weathered iron deposits country — that is the host setting where maghemite typically forms.
+Look in oxidized hydrothermal veins and weathered iron deposits country, the host setting where maghemite typically forms.
 If you start seeing magnetite, hematite, goethite in float, you are in the right ground.
 Field specimens usually show a massive, granular, pseudomorphs after magnetite habit, so train your eye for that shape before scanning the outcrop.